 - The mother’s abdomen is completely cleaned with solution.
 The sterile drape is covered, provided that the surgical site remains open.

-– Then the muscle casing, which is the most powerful muscle.
+- The first incision is made to be 8-10 cm.
+Then, it is the muscle casing, which is the most powerful muscle.

 - The membrane covering the uterus is also cut and the uterus is reached.
 This muscle is opened by the doctor’s hand to reach the baby’s sac.

 - This pouch is emptied and the baby is delivered successfully.
-The baby’s umbilical cord is cut and baby is given to the nurses.
+The baby’s umbilical cord is cut, and the child is given to the nurses.

-- The incision opened in the mother’s abdomen is closed using the concealed suture technique so that the thread of the sutures is not visible.
+- The incision opened in the mother’s abdomen is closed using the concealed suture technique, so that the thread of the sutures is not visible.
 Aesthetic suture is applied and covered with tape.

 - The surgery is finished.
 The mother is woken up, and then taken to their room.
 The baby has undergone all the controls and inspections, and is waiting to be united with their mother.